knpuniversity/symfony-journey/knpu/container/dumper.md

 # The Container Dumper

-After a container is built, you should `compile` on it:
+After a container is built, you should `compile` it:

 [[[ code('29eb04313b') ]]]